After an action-packed cricket season, there is an opportunity to pause, take a breath, reflect and plan.

 Sound familiar?
 NatWest might be a household name in cricket but I should have moved years ago.

-While clubs won’t want to move banks as they do utilities companies because it’s a hassle, it’s got to be convenient for the volunteers doing the legwork.
+While clubs won’t want to move banks because it’s a hassle, it’s got to be convenient for the volunteers doing the legwork.

 Cricket clubs will typically need flexible accounts where you can move money quickly and easily, multiple signatories, transparent reporting and no/minimal charges for the usual activities we all do.